Pilot and Feasibility Program

 - Relevance of the project to PKD and overall center research goals

 - Degree to which the project will use the center's cores

 - Feasibility within budget

-After review by the Scientific Review Committee, the top-ranked applicants are asked to present their projects to the Translational PKD Center's External Advisory Committee during its annual meeting.
+After review by the Scientific Review Committee, the top-ranked applicants are asked to present their projects to the center's External Advisory Committee during its annual meeting.